Pharmaceutical Affairs Act

 Article 92

-In the case of any violation of the provisions of Article 59 or dispensing or supplying strongly poisonous drugs in violation of the provisions of Article 60, paragraph 1, the person responsible for managing the quality of the drugs or the production supervisor of the drugs shall also be issued the fines set forth in the preceding paragraph.
+In the case of any violation of the provisions of Article 59 or dispensing or supplying strongly poisonous drugs in violation of the provisions of Article 60, Paragraph 1, either the person responsible for managing the drugs or the production supervisor of the drugs shall also be issued the fines set forth in the preceding paragraph.

-Any violator of the provisions of Article 53-1 paragraph 1, Article 57, paragraph 2 or 4 shall be penalized pursuant to paragraph 1 of this Article, and the central competent health authority may publicly announce the name of the medicament factory or pharmaceutical firm and order them to make rectification within a prescribed time period, and during the time period for such rectification, may suspend, in whole or in part, their manufacturing, wholesaling, import, export, and business operations.
-If rectification is not made within the prescribed time period, the competent health authority may deny approval for extension of the validity of the medicament permit license previously granted, and will not process any other new application for other medicaments from the given factory or firm; in the case of severe violation, the competent health authority may revoke all or part of the medicaments manufacture license.
+Any violator of the provisions of Article 53-1 Paragraph 1, Article 57, Paragraph 2 or 4 shall be penalized pursuant to Paragraph 1 of this Article.
+The central competent health authority may publicly announce the name of the medicament factory or pharmaceutical firm and order them to make rectification within a prescribed time period, and during the time period for such rectification, may suspend, in whole or in part, their manufacturing, wholesaling, import, export, and business operations.
+If rectification is not made within the prescribed time period, the central competent health authority may deny approval for an extension of the validity of the medicament license previously granted and will not process any other new application for other medicaments from the given factory or firm in the case of severe violation, and the central competent health authority may revoke all or part of the medicaments manufacture or distribution license.

 Article 92-1

-1. A fine of not less than thirty thousand New Taiwan Dollars (NT$30,000) but no more than five hundred thousand New Taiwan Dollars (NT$500,000) shall be imposed by Central Competent Health Authority if the holder of a new drug permit fails to reply within the period of time prescribed in Paragraph 3, Article 48-7, and after being ordered by the Central Competent Health Authority to reply within a prescribed period of time, still fails to reply within such period.
+If the new drug license holder fails to reply within the period of time prescribed in Paragraph 3, Article 48-7, and after being ordered by the central competent health authority to reply within a prescribed period of time, still fails to reply within such period, shall be imposed with a fine of not less than NT$30,000 but no more than five NT$500,000 by the central competent health authority.

 Article 93

-1. Where the manufacturing, labeling, or sale of over-the-counter drugs and preparations of traditional formulas violate the provisions under Paragraph 3 of Article 8 established by the central competent health authority.
+1. Where the manufacturing, labeling, or sale of general sale medicines and pharmaceutical preparations of inherited formulations violate the provisions under Paragraph 3 of Article 8 established by the central competent health authority.

 2. Where the classification and supervision of medical devices violate the provisions under Paragraph 2 of Article 13 established by the central competent health authority.

-3. Where the use or packaging of medicament samples or gifts violate the provisions under Paragraph 2 of Article 55 established by the central competent health authority.
+3. Where the use or packaging of medicament samples or gifts violates the provisions under Paragraph 2 of Article 55 established by the central competent health authority.

 Article 94